Bonnie Cox received her MFA in Dance at The University of Colorado Boulder in Spring 2018.

 Bonnie combines the disciplines of dance, performance studies, women and gender studies, and ethnic studies to explore identity in performance, the process of dis-identifying from hegemonic views on marginalized identities, and incorporating post-colonial theories and feminist methodologies into research, pedagogy, performance and choreography.
 Her present research investigates identity politics and the performance and aesthetics of borders.
-She currently teaches dance and popular culture, a lecture course that deconstructs the roles of race, class, gender and sexuality in dance phenomena.
+At CU, Bonnie taught dance and popular culture, a lecture course that deconstructs the roles of race, class, gender and sexuality in dance phenomena.

 Bonnie received her BFA in dance from Texas State University in 2011 where she was a student teacher and member of Merge Dance Company.
 She danced with Diverse Space Dance Theater, Sharon Marroquin, Shay Ishii Dance Company and Nicole Roerick Collective in Austin, Texas.